Dimbsb/Lcd_Keypad_Arduino/README.md

 This project demonstrates basic input handling and display output using Arduino.
 The project is tested by running the generated hex file in PICSimLab, a virtual laboratory for microcontroller simulations, ensuring proper functionality and performance.

+#License

-This project was developed as part of coursework at University Of Western Macedonia, demonstrating practical applications of microcontroller programming and system integration.
+This program is licensed under the UOWM(University of Western Macedonia) License, as part of Microprocessors course, demonstrating practical applications of microcontroller programming and system integration.